mpeterv/literal/README.md

 ### Evaluating

 Evaluate strings using `literal.eval` function.
-Pass a string as first argument.
+Pass a string as the first argument.

 ```lua
 local s = [[